Jewish insurgency in Mandatory Palestine: Peaking of the insurgency

 The Irgun and Lehi continued to carry out normal military operations during this period.
 On April 18, a British soldier was killed in an attack on a medical facility, and a Red Cross depot was bombed with numerous soldiers injured two days later.
-On April 21, attacks on military cars took place at three locations and two jeeps were mined.
+An Irgun fighter was also killed On April 21, attacks on military cars took place at three locations and two jeeps were mined.
 On April 22, the Cairo-Haifa train was mined near Rehovot and sprayed with gunfire after the derailment.
 Five British soldiers and three civilians were killed.
 Another soldier was killed in an attack in Jerusalem.
 On April 25, a bomb-laden van that had been stolen from Palestine Post and Telegraph was used to bomb a Palestine Police facility at Sarona, killing four British constables.
 The following day, Lehi assassinated Albert Conquest, the Assistant Superintendent of Police, who was the head of the Haifa CID.